NeroReflex/pam-rs/README.md

 Rust interface to the pluggable authentication module framework (PAM).

-The goal of this library is to provide a type-safe API that can be used to interact with PAM.
-The library is incomplete - currently it supports a subset of functions for use in a pam authentication module.
-A pam module is a shared library that is invoked to authenticate a user, or to perform other functions.
+The goal of this library is to provide a type-safe API that can be used to interact with PAM for both creating a module and using PAM.

+The library aims to be a nearly drop-in replacement for the [pam-client](https://gitlab.com/cg909/rust-pam-client) crate: it should provide a very similar API despite only the interface being copied due to license incompatibilities.

 ## 🌐 [pam-http](pam-http)